Practicing Dharma in times of challenge and change

-Registration for this retreat is now open, please complete the form at the bottom of this page.
+Registration for this retreat is now closed.

 If you have any questions regarding the retreat, please send an email to email@example.com we will respond as quickly as possible, but we have a reduced team during this time so we apologise if you have to wait longer than usual.

 This retreat is offered without charge, and for those who feel moved to make a voluntary dana offering of financial support, the teachers and Gaia House are very grateful.

 Alternatively, Dana can also be offered to Gaia House or the teachers through the Gaia House website.
 If you are offering dana to the teachers please choose Teachers and then specify that your donation is for Nathan and Zohar in the notes section on the checkout page.

 You can find out more about the practice of dana here.